Open-Tech-Foundation/react-code-editor/README.md

 ⏳ Dockerfile

-## Supported Thems
+## Supported Themes

 - Dark

 - Light (Default)

-**You can create your own themes easily, please refer any existing theme objects in the repo.**
+**💡You can create your own themes easily, please refer any existing theme objects in the repo.**

 ## License